 Yes, Ariel.
 The giant black wolf is me.
 You should see the alpha of the Wasilla Pack.
 Matt’s wolf is even bigger.

 She felt like peeing herself when the black wolf turned his head and met her gaze like a human would during a conversation.
 He had the greenest eyes she’d ever seen on a man or animal.
-They were filled with a kind of determination she’d never felt before, but had a feeling she was about to get an education in it.
+They were filled with a kind of determination she’d never felt before but had a feeling she was about to get an education in shortly.

 Crane returns.
 I know it is him.
 His stench will haunt me for the next hundred years of my life.